 Healthy Snack Alternatives

 A drink before dinner with ‘nibbles’?
 Always eating a piece of chocolate after an afternoon nap, or having a cookie with your afternoon cup of coffee?
 These are classic habits that aid to put your body system out of whack.
 As nice as these occasions are, the best way to handle habits is to reframe them.
 Enjoy your moments – but change the snack that goes with it.

 Cravings are a sign that you are not in balance.
 Essentially you are undernourished, and your body displays the same signs are someone who is starved.
 A protruding stomach, being bloated and unclear skin are all signs of deficiencies.

-The underlying cause to cravings is an indication that your body reserves of hydration, nutrients, vitamins and minerals are low.
+The underlying cause of cravings is an indication that your body reserves of hydration, nutrients, vitamins, and minerals are low.
 Your hormones also play a big role.

-- You may be a food addict.
-You will need support, help and guidance to set this right.
+You may be a food addict.
+You will need support, help, and guidance to set this right.
 Start by looking at this site: Are You A Food Addict?
 The solution is not simple, and some recommend detox to deal with real food addiction.
-This does not have to mean going on a liquid diet, but rather taking away the trigger food, and replacing it by healthier alternatives and habits.
+This does not have to mean going on a liquid diet, but rather taking away the trigger food, and replacing it with healthier alternatives and habits.